 AU wraps up summit with developments on Libya and South Sudan

-The goal is to take the declarations off the podium and put them into action.
+Following the closure of the summit, the goal now is to take the declarations off the podium and put them into action.

 This includes the vision of making peace a reality for African people.

-But the reality for many is in fact living through conflict, or living in places where policing authorities are highly armed, making the notion of ‘Silencing the Guns’ hard to fathom.
+But the reality for many in Africa is in fact living through conflict, or living in places where policing authorities are highly armed, making the notion of ‘Silencing the Guns’ hard to fathom.

 That’s not to say, however, developments have not taken place during this Summit.